0BAB1/HOLY_CORE_COURSE/0_single_cycle_edition/single_cycle_edition.md

 endmodule
 ```

-We also add a `alu_control` option, to later select other arithmetic operation.
+We also add an `alu_control` option, to later select other arithmetic operation.
 We default the result to 0 if the requested arithmetic isn't implemented and we add a "zero" flag that we'll use in later designs.

 ### 1.1.c : Verification

 Simple design, simple testbench, but this time, the alu being pur combinational logic, we do not use a clock :